 By preventing aspiration, you not only enhance patient oxygenation, improving their chances after resuscitation, but you also reduce hospital stays by heading off complications (like pneumonia), thereby reducing the overall cost to the patient.

+Now that you understand the efficacy of SALAD, you'll want to implement it in your department.
 Using a typical intubation mannequin, some basic equipment (tubing that is connected to the esophagus of the mannequin), and a special mixture (xanthan gum powder and white vinegar with a little food coloring) for the simulated airway contaminant (SAC), you can conduct training scenarios using the SALAD technique to perfect your skill and enhance future field intubations.

 It is obvious you can't perform SALAD without reliable portable suction.
 Therefore, here are a few critical reminders when it comes to maintenance and inclusion of your portable suction unit: